isabel-ronan/SyntheticNotes/README.md

 ## Collaboration
 Please reach out to me at my [email address](mailto:118441194@umail.ucc.ie) should you wish to communicate with me regarding the same.

+## Additional Information
+- `./offlineResearch/` directory uses Python version () and Pip version ().
+- All necessary packages can be installed using the `requirements.txt` file.
+- Additionally run the `python -m spacy download en_core_web_sm` command in your python environment to install additional Spacy dependencies.